Jonas Deichmann: Dubrovnik to Vladivostok

 From Dubrovnik he cycled to Vladivostok on the Russian Pacific after his original route further South was closed due to the COVID-19 pandemic.
 In Siberia he faced temperatures below −30 °C and reached the Pacific in May.

 North America

 For the running section he changed plans again since the US and Canada had closed their borders.
 Instead he ran across Mexico from Tijuana in Baja California to Cancun in Quintana Roo.
 He completed the 5064 km long route in 117 days, covering more than one marathon a day.

 During his running he become nationally known as the „German Forrest Gump" and was partly followed by police escort, media live coverage and people from Mexico who joined his run.
 From Cancun he flew to Lisbon in Portugal and cycled back to Munich.

 After 429 days, he completed his around the world journey on 29 November 2021.
 The distance was approximately 120 long-distance triathlons.
-After the journey, he appeared in talkshows, published a book „Das Limit bin nur ich" (in German) and a documentary film with the same name.
+After the journey, he appeared in talk shows, published a book „Das Limit bin nur ich" (in German) and a documentary film with the same name.

+2023: Trans America Twice

+In November 2023, he completed a double crossing of the US, calling it "Trans America Twice."
+He covered over 11,000 km, going from New York City to Los Angeles by bike, then returned from Los Angeles to New York City by foot.
+He completed his journey by running the New York City Marathon.
+A movie about this expedition has been made available on YouTube.

+2024: Challenge 120

+Jonas plans to complete 120 long-distance triathlons in 120 consecutive days, starting on 9 May 2024.
+It will be a daily routine of 3.8 km swimming, 180 km cycling, and 42 km running.
+By the end of the challenge, it will add up to 456 km of swimming, 21,000 km of biking, and 5,063 km of running.

+Public speeches

+Jonas has done a number of press tours, public appearances and motivational speeches.
+He has done interviews, conference talks, podcasts and TV appearances in various programs, including German primetime TV programs, e.g. Zervakis & Opdenhövel.
+Live..
+He has done speeches at Porsche, BMW and other companies.
+Jonas is also a popular motivational speaker at Germany's largest companies and sports clubs, including Bayern Munich, Germany's national football team and many other Bundesliga and Champions League teams.

+Philanthropy

+During his expeditions, Jonas has partnered with multiple charities.
+He has raised funds for Oxfam to draw attention to climate change as well as for World Bicycle Relief to donate bicycles in Africa.
+The first fundraising for World Bicycle Relief contributed towards 200,000 USD for 1,000 bikes to school children and community health volunteers in several African countries.
+Jonas has also spearheaded fundraising campaigns for German organizations, notably contributing to the German Youth Fire Brigade and the Laureus Sport for Good Award.